-- (i) Note: Space Manager provides the best Reorg Need and Wasted space information when statistics are current in the Repository.
-Be sure to run the Repository Update job on regular or nightly basis (see Change Repository Update Schedule).
-You can update the Oracle CBO for individual objects using Instant Analysis (see Run Instant Analysis). - 1.
+- Note: Space Manager provides the best Reorg Need and Wasted space information when statistics are current in the Repository.
+Be sure to run the Repository Update job on regular or nightly basis (see Change Repository Update Schedule). - 1.
 Run the Find Long LONGs procedure in order to populate the Find Long LONGs table.